Extremal Determinants of Laplace-Beltrami Operators for Rectangular Tori

 with equality if and only if $\L$ is hexagonal.
 The result was established by first showing that the hexagonal lattice gives a local maximum by exploiting general facts about modular forms.
 Then, a numerical check gave the result that this local maximum is indeed global.

-In another work, Sarnak \cite{Sarnak_Extremal_1997} mentions that \footnote{Peter Sarnak does not mention any reference, however, Anton Karnaukh was his PhD student and the reference should probably be the thesis \cite{Karnaukh_Doctoral_1996}, which, unfortunately, is not available online.}{Karnaukh} has shown that the square lattice gives the only other critical point.
+In another work, Sarnak \cite{Sarnak_Extremal_1997} mentions that \footnote{Peter Sarnak does not mention any reference for this claim.
+Anton Karnaukh was his PhD student around that time, but the author also could not find any result in that direction in Karnaukh's thesis \cite{Karnaukh_Doctoral_1996}.}{Karnaukh} has shown that the square lattice gives the only other critical point and that it is a saddle point.
 In particular, this implies that there exists a one--parameter family of lattices, within which the square lattice yields a local maximum of the determinant.
 Actually, we will see that among all rectangular tori, the square torus gives the global maximum.
 Our main result is as follows.

-\begin{theorem}[Main Result] For $\alpha \in \R_+$, we denote the rectangular torus of unit area by $\T_\alpha = \C/(\alpha^{-1} \Z \times i \, \alpha \Z)$ and the Laplace-Beltrami operator by $\Delta_\alpha$.
+\begin{theorem}[Main Result] For $\alpha \in \R_+$, we denote the rectangular torus of unit area by $\T_\alpha = \C/(\alpha^{-1/2} \Z \times i \, \alpha^{1/2} \Z)$ and the Laplace-Beltrami operator by $\Delta_\alpha$.
 Then

 with equality if and only if $\alpha = 1$. \end{theorem} Our proof of Theorem \ref{thm_main} will at first be parallel to the proof in \cite{Osgood_Determinants_1988}, in particular, we will show that the problem about the determinant can be transferred to a problem of finding the maximum of the Dedekind eta function on a ray in the upper half plane.
 After that point, the proof will differ greatly from the methods in \cite{Osgood_Determinants_1988}.
 Not only will we show that the square lattice yields the global maximum, we will also give a precise behavior of the determinant as the lattice parameter varies.
 The key in our proof is to exploit the fact that the eta function can be decomposed into a product of Jacobi's theta functions.
 The result will follow from certain logarithmic convexity and concavity results, partially established already in \cite{FaulhuberSteinerberger_Theta_2017}.